shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “She’s been ‘testing’ it more than anything.”
 Mudrich sneered.

 “Mudrich, what is with you today?
 So grouchy.”
 Wryonin remarked.
-“No more late night jerky for you.”
+“No more late-night jerky for you.”

 Ersie pinned her ears back as they got to the top of the stairs.
 “Well, I’m going to get back to work.
-See you guys later.”
+See you all later.”

 “Later, Ersatzica.”
 Wryonin left.